open-telemetry/opentelemetry-specification/specification/metrics/api.md

 The OpenTelemetry Metrics API supports capturing measurements about the execution of a computer program at run time.
-The Metrics API is designed explicitly for processing raw measurements, generally with the intent to produce continuous summaries of those measurements simultaneously.
+The Metrics API is designed explicitly for processing raw measurements, generally with the intent to produce continuous summaries of those measurements, efficiently and simultaneously.
 Hereafter, "the API" refers to the OpenTelemetry Metrics API.

 The API provides functions for capturing raw measurements, through several [calling